Mastercard/masterpass-qr-core-sdk-ios/README.md

-# Masterpass QR Core SDK
+# MP QR Core SDK

 This SDK provides parser for parsing Push Payment QR code.

 You can use this SDK to generate Push Payment QR code string also by filling the data and using `PushPaymentData.generatePushPaymentString()`.
 See documentation for more information.

 _This sdk only deals with actual QR code strings.
 So you need to use a separate QR scanning SDK to get QR code strings.
-You can use [Masterpass QR Scan SDK][1]_
+You can use [MP QR Scan SDK][1]_

 *This SDK is developed in Objective-C and it works with Swift.*